victorqribeiro/myConsole/README.md

 ## How to use it

+Type the code on the textarea.

 First button clear the page and the cache with the code.

 Second button runs the code.

 As said above, your code is stored in cache, so you don't loose it.

+## To Do

+Add a download button - to save the code as *file.js*.

+Add a share button - to share via e-mail, whatsapp... - to share a code solution with your friends (or classmates).

+Do the above things without disturbing the minimalist design.